elidub/NLI/README.md

 - `figs/` default directory where figures and images can be saved
 - `jobs/` scripts to send jobs to LISA
 	- `slurm_output/` SLURM output files of the jobs
-- `logs/` trained models and related data such as checkpoint files, Tensorboard, calculated accuracies.
-Can be downloaded [here](https://drive.google.com/file/d/1sttjLJdJ6hFLF_si3Fbz6wDyVDccpEMv/view?usp=sharing) (zip-file)
+- `logs/` To be downloaded [here](https://drive.google.com/file/d/1sttjLJdJ6hFLF_si3Fbz6wDyVDccpEMv/view?usp=sharing) (zip-file).
+Contains pretrained models and related data such as checkpoint files, Tensorboard and calculated accuracies.
-- `nli/` source code that trains on SNLI, evaluates on SentEval and calculates these results. _For a detailed overview of this folder structure and usage, see its README._
+- `nli/` source code that trains on SNLI, evaluates on SentEval and calculates these results.
+See the table [below](#nli-structure) for detailed overview.
-- `SentEval/` cloned repository from FAIR
+- `SentEval/` to be cloned repository from FAIR.
-- `store/` directory to store intermediate files, i.e. the vocabulary
+- `store/` directory to store intermediate files, i.e. the vocabulary.
 - `analysis.ipynb` Notebook that explains problem, shows and discusses results, error and confidence analysis, sentence embedding enhancements.

 ### `nli/` structure